 Uniform Surrogacy Laws?
 Yes please!

-The Council of Attorneys General met today in Adelaide for their regular bi-annual meeting.
+The Council of Attorneys General met in late 2019 in Adelaide for their regular bi-annual meeting.
 The Council is made up of the State Attorneys General and the Federal Attorney General, and they talk about all the things that come under their portfolios – including law reform, particularly in the area of family law.
 So, generally speaking, it is the Attorney General in your State that has the conduct of the surrogacy laws portfolio.

 After the Council meeting, they release a Communique, which is a summary of the things they discussed and agreed upon.

 In this month’s meeting, the CAG determined Options to Improve Consistency between Jurisdictions on Surrogacy Regulation, including that: